General Rules for Composing a Strong Exemplification Essay

 - Rule #5) Revise, Edit, and Proofread

 Lastly, never settle for handing in your first assignment draft.
-You should always reserve enough time to properly revise, edit, and proofread the entire document.
+You should always reserve enough time to properly revise, do the editing jobs, and proofread the entire document.
 These last few things should be done over the course of a few days.
 If possible, ask a friend or fellow classmate to review your work one last time before you hand in your essay.